The Anti-Phishing Insights Every CISO Should Know

 In this 2020 study, conducted within the healthcare sector, researchers found that of all the various factors they investigated (including perceived behavioural control, subjective norms, and attitudes), employee workload was the only factor to positively relate to noncompliance behaviour (i.e., clicking on phishing emails).

-An effect which has been observed in multiple pieces of information security research (examples here and here), this finding is inherently challenging.
+An effect which has been observed in multiple pieces of information security research, such as these reports from Northumbria University and University of Cumbria, this finding is inherently challenging.
 All organisations strive to have as a productive workforce as possible, yet by placing too great a burden upon employees, a company opens itself up to an increased likelihood of users failing to detect phishing attacks.

 Although in this case, the facts themselves do not present a clear course of action, it seems a worthwhile consideration for security professionals to ponder what they can do to address the delicate balancing act that is effective information security.